 - Who works for the HCFP?

-The HCFP consists of a permanent secretariat headed by a general rapporteur, assisted by an assistant general rapporteur.
+The HCFP consists of a permanent secretariat headed by a general rapporteur, assisted by two deputy general rapporteurs, one rapporteur and one assistant.
 For the exercise of its missions, the HCFP benefits from the expertise of rapporteurs specialising in macroeconomics and public finance.
 It may also call upon persons or organizations outside the administration.

 - Can HCFP use external expertise?